imzqqq/chat/website/spec/content/server-server-api.md

 {{% /boxes/note %}}

-When a user wants to invite another user in a room but doesn't know the Chat ID to invite, they can do so using a third-party identifier (e.g. an e-mail or a phone number).
+When a user wants to invite another user in a room but doesn't know the Matrix ID to invite, they can do so using a third-party identifier (e.g. an e-mail or a phone number).

-This identifier and its bindings to Chat IDs are verified by an identity server implementing the [Identity Service API](/identity-service-api).
+This identifier and its bindings to Matrix IDs are verified by an identity server implementing the [Identity Service API](/identity-service-api).

 ### Cases where an association exists for a third-party identifier

-If the third-party identifier is already bound to a Chat ID, a lookup request on the identity server will return it.
+If the third-party identifier is already bound to a Matrix ID, a lookup request on the identity server will return it.
 The invite is then processed by the inviting homeserver as a standard `m.room.member` invite event.
 This is the simplest case.

 ### Cases where an association doesn't exist for a third-party identifier

-If the third-party identifier isn't bound to any Chat ID, the inviting homeserver will request the identity server to store an invite for this identifier and to deliver it to whoever binds it to its Chat ID.
+If the third-party identifier isn't bound to any Matrix ID, the inviting homeserver will request the identity server to store an invite for this identifier and to deliver it to whoever binds it to its Matrix ID.
 It will also send an `m.room.third_party_invite` event in the room to specify a display name, a token and public keys the identity server provided as a response to the invite storage request.

-When a third-party identifier with pending invites gets bound to a Chat ID, the identity server will send a POST request to the ID's homeserver as described in the [Invitation Storage](/identity-service-api#invitation-storage) section of the Identity Service API.
+When a third-party identifier with pending invites gets bound to a Matrix ID, the identity server will send a POST request to the ID's homeserver as described in the [Invitation Storage](/identity-service-api#invitation-storage) section of the Identity Service API.